pranjalyadav451/techwondoe/README.md

 - [x]  <https://github.com/google/gts> .
 Configure linter accordingly.
 (Optional)Ability to download CSV
 - [x]  Use Tailwind CSS for styling, but quite preferred Use of React table
-- [x]  Confirmation modal on deleting user Submission
+- [x]  Confirmation modal on deleting user
+### Submission
-- [x]  Share a GitHub link for the project Deploy to Netlify or Vercel and share the link Record a video and share the same
+- [x]  Share a GitHub link for the project
+- [x] Deploy to Netlify or Vercel
+- [x] share the link Record a video and share the same